Charles Nuamah is a student from Ghana currently studying abroad in Germany.

 B) What will you do after completing your studies?

 My main goal after the completion of my degree program is to return to my home and use the knowledge and skills I have acquired to positively impact my country.
 I plan on venturing into the private sector and establishing my own company that emphasizes renewable energy production.
-Various German companies like EnD-I AG, Energiebau, and MP-Tech, who are into solar and wind energy, have expressed their readiness to partner with the private sector in Ghana.
+Various German companies like EnD-I AG, Energiebau, and MP-Tech, which are into solar and wind energy, have expressed their readiness to partner with the private sector in Ghana.

 C) What will you do with your degree in your home country?